TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-issueswithanazurepurchasesignupupgrade-azuresubscriptions.md

    * Make sure the email used for the sign-up is entitled for Azure for student and the email and is added as work or school or as Microsoft account.
 In case its not added, please reach out to your local IT team to add the email in the org directory.

-* Unable to sign-up for Azure for student offer due to error message "**You are not eligible for an Azure subscription**":
+* Unable to sign-up for Azure for student offer due to error message "**You are not eligible for an Azure subscription**":<br>
 This could be due to an unmanaged Active Directory tenant issue.
 Please follow the steps below:

    * Open an InPrivate session of Internet Explorer and go to [Azure for Students](https://imagine.microsoft.com/azure)